-One of this aforementioned activists others partners, interviewed by Morris, gave this statement.
+One of the aforementioned activists’ other partners, interviewed by Morris, gave this statement.
 Their experiences with this man were made even more complex by his powerful activist profile and racial identity: “How do you hold someone accountable when you believe he is target number one for the state?

-There are many cases wherein local activists will attempt to intervene in someone’s negative and dominating behaviours.
+There are many cases wherein activists will attempt to intervene in someone’s negative and dominating behaviours in a grassroots, community setting.
 There are very few instances in which they will be successful in their attempts to re-augment equality and power-sharing.
 Sound like something that might also happen when we confront the state and its pawns?
 Most of the time, people who do and say things that debase others will avoid being accountable for their harmful ways.

 This is a good example of how folks who act in misogynistic — or in raicst, classist, elitist, white-supremacist, ableist, privilege-denying ways can end up doing the work of the state.
 The difference is that the state rewards its informants and cops with money.
-Perhaps the absence of consequences for activists who refuse to be accountable is payment enough.
+Perhaps for activists who refuse to be accountable, the absence of consequence is payment enough.

 Resources on how to approach these dynamics and complex issues: